iainmckay/heliumd/README.md

 ## Adding hosts and upstreams

 By default Heliumd will watch `/varnish` in Etcd for host and upstream changes.
-The expected format for host and upstreams is the same used in [Vulcand](https://github.com/mailgun/vulcand) so it is possible to run this in conjunction with Vulcand and use the same setup of hosts and upstreams.
+The expected format for host and upstreams is the same used in [Vulcand](https://github.com/mailgun/vulcand) so it is possible to run this in conjunction with Vulcand.

 ### Adding hosts